Registering & Enrollment

 Changing to Audit Status

-Students who wish to enroll in a class on an audit basis must do so by the end of the Add/Drop period.
+Students who wish to enroll in a class on an audit basis must do so by the end of the Add/Drop period (posted in the Academic Calendar).
 Changes to grading basis cannot be made online.
-Students should submit to their academic departments a Registration (Add/Drop) Form to indicate a change from graded to audit basis.
+Students should submit to their academic departments a Registration (Add/Drop) Form (available on the Registrar's Form Index) to indicate a change from graded to audit basis.
 Instructor permission is required.
 Because changes from graded to audit basis may entail a refund, all refunds are governed by the Add/Drop refund schedule.

 Deadlines and Refunds